iamthewally/OfficeBot/README.md

 Currently works with OpenAI APIs.

 Roadmap:
-  Add requirements.txt with pre-reqs.
+  - Add requirements.txt with pre-reqs.
     - For now try to launch and install whatever is missing.
 Repeat.
 Its just as good...
-  Build out extensions
+  - Build out extensions
-  - slash /commands to get the system's attention Local LLM usage (targetting starcoder first)
+    - slash /commands to get the system's attention
+  - Local LLM usage (targetting starcoder first), option to keep everything private
-  Tool usage allowing LLM to query outside database for results (classic SQL) add basic web page view support to query on a documentation page Make it stream tokens
+  - Tool usage allowing LLM to query outside database for results (classic SQL)
+  - extension to run http get on a URL
+  - Make it stream tokens rather than block
-  Docker image or easier deployment
+  - Docker image for easier deployment
-  Back end settings to hide front end interface elements (like model selection) CAS/Single sign on
+  - Ability to hide front end interface elements (like model selection), helps deployment CAS/Single sign on